A Gangbusters December Employment Report

 image

-Existing-home sales increased in October after six straight months of decreases, according to the National Association of Realtors.
+WASHINGTON (December 19, 2018) – Existing-home sales increased in November, said the National Association of Realtors®, marking two consecutive months of increases.
 Three of four major U.S. regions saw gains in sales activity last month.

 image